Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 How scratch-resistant are the SEA-VIS and SEA-NIR mirrors?

-What is the difference between front surface mirrors and normal mirrors?
+What is the difference between front surface mirrors and ordinary mirrors?

 Can other glass substrate materials also be coated with the SEA mirror coatings?